Kidney Dialysis Information Centre

 So what do your kidneys do?

 Your kidneys are used to clean your blood.
 They remove soluble waste products, minerals and excess fluids from the blood, which are transferred to the bladder and expelled from the body as urine.
 They maintain a stable balance of salts, ions and water in the body.
 Your kidneys also help control your blood pressure, via an enzyme called renin, which affects the amount of salts (minerals, including calcium and phosphates) in your blood.
-Your kidneys control the pH of your blood (how acidic it is) and, by secreting the hormone erythropoietin, they can stimulate the production of red blood cells in bone marrow.

 Blood continuously passes through the kidneys, at a rate of around a litre per minute, via the renal artery.
 This quite substantial flow represents about 20% of your heart's output and is responsible for the dark red colour of kidneys.
 Inside your kidneys, the blood is passed through filters called the glomeruli (around a million of them!).
 These filters in turn connect to the tubules and the nephrons.
 Most of the filtrate is re-absorbed, leaving behind the waste products which are passed into the urine and to the bladder, via the ureter.
 Filtered blood is returned to the heart via the renal vein.